 - Multiple Dwelling Units (MDU).
 These buildings follow the existing standards.
 There are no recent changes in the way MDU buildings are wired.

 Check your area for availability.
 If you are building in an area that currently has infiNET, you must follow the fibre cabling guidelines.

 - Single Family Unit (SFU).
 There are slight differences in fibre cabling for single-family units in infiNET communities.
 To ensure your builds are properly wired, check our Fibre Servicing Guidelines for Single Family Units (pdf).

 - Multiple Dwelling Units (MDU).
 You need inside fibre to connect to infiNET and bring the future of fibre optics to MDU homeowners and residents.
 Benefits of pre-wiring with fibre:

 - Faster installation (and with less hassle) compared to wiring with fibre after your units are constructed

-- You won’t have to drill through ceilings and walls to run wiring
+- You will not have to drill through ceilings and walls to run wiring

-In infiNET communities, we’ll even provide fibre to wire MDUs.
+In infiNET communities, we will even provide fibre to wire MDUs.
 Read our wiring guidelines here: